fjcoding/AT13/students/README.md

 6th commit - preferred programming languages
 7th commit - residence city

+## Third assignment
+* Push <your name> branch to remote repository
+* Pull new changes from master branch to your local repository

 # Git commands cheatsheet
 * git clone - clone a remote repo into a local repo
 * git status - shows status of local repo